 Q8: I’m not in high school, are there any opportunities for me?

 A8: Take Our Kids To Work™ Day occurs each year on the first Wednesday of November.
 This is an opportunity for Grade 9 students to watch their parent, or an approved employee host, in their work environment at AHS.
-There of the numerous interesting and rewarding careers available in healthcare services.
+There are numerous interesting and rewarding careers available in healthcare services.

 Job Shadowing is a temporary, non-paid career exploration opportunity for both youth and adults to spend a day observing an AHS employee within their role.
 It is up to individual managers to determine if they will allow job shadowing to proceed on their unit/in their program.

-Q9: How do I apply for a Clinical Placement?
+Q9: How do I apply for a clinical placement?

 A9: If you are enrolled with an accredited Canadian educational institution, your request for a clinical placement with AHS should originate from your school.